prakai/wcms-summernote/README.md

 - It is an inline WYSIWYG.
 - Upload image file and insert as image into content.
 - Upload document file and insert as link into content.
 - Default content folder is _CMS_ROOT_/files and changable via WonderCMS settings.
+- Image files store in _CMS_ROOT_/files/images.
+- Document files store in _CMS_ROOT_/files/docs.